cucapra/pollen/flatgfa-c/README.md

 This project builds C bindings of a subset of operations from the [FlatGFA](https://github.com/cucapra/pollen/tree/main/flatgfa) library.

-The bindings allow to:
+The bindings allow you to:

 * Parse a GFA file to a FlatGFA representation.
 * Get the number of segments within the FlatGFA.
-* Get the sequences and length of segments.
+* Get the sequence and length of segments.
 * Get the number of paths.
 * Get the name of a path.
 * Get the number of steps within a specific path.